-So, based on my personal experience and anecdotal evidence from others, I’ve committed to taking up the mantle of being the “Exit Strategist and Business Broker of Choice” when it comes to selling all things ‘Mother of a Business’, especially those of the entrepreneurial mother kind.
+So, based on my personal experience and anecdotal evidence from others, I’ve committed to taking up the mantle of being the “Exit Strategist and Business Broker of Choice” when it comes to selling all things ‘Mother of a Business’.

 If yours is a business that does not necessarily fit into the mainstream “box” (especially if Online), then that’s the one for me, it’s what I specialise in.